 Additional highlights:

-Multiple articles now rank in the top 2–3 positions for high-value, high-intent keywords.
+Multiple articles now rank in the top 1–3 positions for high-value, high-intent keywords, and show up in AI overviews consistently.

 Refreshed older articles saw significant lifts in clicks, impressions, and CTR, proving the value of optimization alongside new content creation.